Dialectical Materialism Exam: Final Paper -- 2017

 However, did the fact that Lenin admitted he himself couldn't understand parts of Hegel's Logic mean he didn't understand Das Kapital?

-(b) Explain why
+(b) Explain in detail why

 Marx never made this claim about his own work.

 [Hint: Ignore these awkward facts -- every other dialectician does!]

 Is 'Being' identical with but at the same time different from 'Nothing', the 'contradiction' resolved in 'Becoming'?

 [The above is a paraphrase of a key argument in Hegel's Science of Logic, Chapter One, a foundation stone of 'the dialectic method', endorsed by Lenin and Trotsky as the work of a genius.]

 In your answer, make sure you explain upon which real, material forces, processes, evidence or practice the above a priori dogma is itself based -- ignoring totally this ridiculous comment:

 A consistent materialism cannot proceed from principles which are validated by appeal to abstract reason, intuition, self-evidence or some other subjective or purely theoretical source.
 Idealisms may do this.
 But the materialist philosophy has to be based upon evidence taken from objective material sources and verified by demonstration in practice....
 [George Novack, The Origin of Materialism, p.17.
 Bold emphasis added.]